Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 Both Alliance and Dominion military dogma called for seeding the enemy fleet’s space with gravity spikes, meaning that once the fleets committed, disengagement was effectively not an option.
 Battles that weren’t a one-sided slaughter inevitably resulted in the victor limping home a shadow of their former strength, leaving most of their fellows to mingle with the wreckage of the annihilated foe.

 He watched the sensor data with about a quarter of his attention, idly marvelling at the energies being deployed.
 The “Dominion” fleet had narrowed into a tight speartip and aimed itself at the heart of the looser Alliance formation.
-It was an utterly callous tactic---the smaller ships screened and died for the bigger ones.
+It was an utterly callous tactic - the smaller ships screened and died for the bigger ones.
 Their sacrifice, as overlapping Alliance firepower tore them to shreds, allowed the heavy hitters in the core of the wedge to drive forward and deliver their big guns right into the enemy’s midriff, where they could wreak indiscriminate havoc.
 A flesh-and-blood commander using that tactic would have been feared and reviled by their subordinates.

 But of course, there were no living crew aboard any of those ships.

 The gross gigajoules on show though were… spectacular.
 Barrages of iron plasma were being hurled across hundreds of kilometers of space at single-digit percentages of the 3-causality limit, with one of two results: At first they were slapped aside by equally potent shielding systems, but as those shields overheated and failed they would burst through, and the structure of a starship would melt and run like candlewax.

 Through this high-energy carnage zipped fighters by the dozen, tiny ships that were little more than a big gun, a bigger reactor to power it, and enough engines to get those two things moving.
 The accelerated plasma in the battlespace was pouring off radiation, from which the pilots of those little craft were only barely shielded.
-Six-six-five couldn’t imagine tolerating an existence like that---it seemed like a death sentence.
+Six-six-five couldn’t imagine tolerating an existence like that - it seemed like a death sentence.
 Not a second went by without one of the strike craft being smashed by some hazard or another.

 They were undeniably effective, though.
 Wherever a squadron managed to outmaneuver their opposite numbers and line up an attack run, one of the big ships was doomed.